 – Limit in-person and on-site interviews to the essentials or to your final candidates if necessary.
 With the technology resources we have, most of us are working online at least part of the time these days.
 We can connect digitally quickly and easily, so make it easier for your potential hires.

 Modern candidates not only work from home more than any previous generation – they use mobile devices to access everything more than ever before.

-Tools like WhatsApp and Facetime are just as valuable as text and phone calls.
-Being able to reach out and connect from anywhere, at any time, and to take advantage of fantastic potential in the shortest time possible means mobile is key.
+Tools like WhatsApp and FaceTime are just as valuable as text and phone calls.
+Being able to reach out and connect from anywhere, at any time, and to take advantage of the fantastic potential in the shortest time possible means mobile is key.
 So, make sure you upgrade your hiring strategy to include these tools and technologies.

 Build In Automation

 Hiring new people is naturally a personal experience.
 There’s only so much you can learn on paper, and human connection is essential to the process.
 But that doesn’t mean your recruitment team can’t build some automation into your recruiting and hiring process.

 Something as simple as an automated email acknowledging their application can help to keep top job seekers in the loop while you work through the process.

 Consider Adding the Following Kinds of Automation to Your Process